TheDaemoness/IceAndShadow3/README.md

 _Until then, this every 0.0.x version should be considered backward-incompatible, and every 0.0.0.x version forwards-incompatible._

+_Abandon hope, all ye who try to run this on the dedicated server._

 # Ice and Shadow III
 __A brutal post-endgame dimension mod for Minecraft 1.13 + Forge.__